dive-into-machine-learning/python-tips/README.md

  * or _[Dive into Python](http://www.diveintopython.net/)_ (the classic).
 (Note that [Dive into Python 3](http://www.diveintopython3.net/) only covers new & advanced features in Python 3 - not the language as a whole.
 Don't start there if you're new to Python) (free)
  * or [Google's Python Introduction course (free)](https://developers.google.com/edu/python/)
  * or [How to Think Like a Computer Scientist: Learning with Python, Interactive Edition (free)](http://interactivepython.org/courselib/static/thinkcspy/index.html) — **if you're relatively new to programing, this is an especially good fit for you**
+   * **Added in 2022: [futurecoder.io](https://futurecoder.io/) — [`alexmojaki/futurecoder`](https://github.com/alexmojaki/futurecoder/))** — "This is a 100% free and interactive course for people to teach themselves programming in Python, especially complete beginners at programming.
+It is carefully designed to reduce frustration and guide the user while still ensuring that they learn how to solve problems.
+The goal is for as many people as possible to learn programming."

 If you like taking online courses with a group, I’ve heard this one is good: